msrch/extractorjs/README.md

 ### Options for Extractor()

-You can pass additional settings when parsing a string.
+You can pass additional settings when parsing a string directly.

 ```javascript
 var results = Extractor('Lorem ipsum...', {/* additional settings */});